itsWill/Blog/app/articles/writing_a_compiler.md

 ### **Introduction**

 Writing a compiler has become almost a rite of passage in the programming world  and with good reason.
 A full compiler is a tough and lengthy project that brings together a plethora of topics from the field of computer science.
 This however is what makes it one of the most rewarding things a programmer can do.
-Designing and implementing your own language brings the same feeling of understanding the computer and demistifiying programming in the same way learning about hardware and cpus for the first time does.
+Designing and implementing your own language brings the same feeling of understanding the computer and demistifiying programming that learning about hardware and cpus for the first time does.
 It brings us closer to the machine.

 The aim of this compiler however is not to create a full compiler for a complete language that can perform the complex computations and patterns we use today, whether they be functional or object oriented.
 This compiler is for a simple language that has only a couple of the usual programming constructs but goes through all the steps in the compilation process: